redhat-developer/vscode-rsp-ui/README.md

 ## Q&A

-### 1. Is there a video that explain how the VSCode Server Connector extension and the Runtime Server Protocol work?
+### 1. Is there a video that explain how the VS Code Server Connector extension and the Runtime Server Protocol work?
 Yes.
 This is the video you can watch to learn more about this extension https://www.youtube.com/watch?v=sP2Hlw-C_7I

 ## Install extension locally